cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The (N,Q)-One-More Gap DH (OMDH) problem asks the following.

 ~~~
     Given:
     - G, kG, G_1, ... , G_N where G, G1, ...
-GN are all elements of the group GG;
+GN are elements of the group GG;
     - oracle access to an OPRF functionality using the key k;
     - oracle access to DDH solvers.

     Find Q+1 pairs of the form below:

     (G_{j_s}, kG_{j_s})

     where the following conditions hold:
       - s is a number between 1 and Q+1;
       - j_s is a number between 1 and N for each s;
       - Q is the number of allowed queries.
 ~~~

 The original paper {{JKK14}} gives a security proof that the 2HashDH-NIZK